Think of your top sales rep.

 Unfortunately, many incentive experiences—like the traditional President’s Club—take more family time away from sellers.
 Research shows that 47% of employees would strongly prefer experiences with their families as incentives.
 But just 6% reported receiving a reward that gives them time with their family.

-Sales leaders who can give their sellers the gift of time back—to spend however they see fit—will undoubtedly see a more motivated salesforce and stronger sales culture.
-One salespeople are eager to be a part of.
+Sales leaders who can give their sellers the gift of time back—to spend however they see fit—will undoubtedly see a more motivated sales team and improved selling performance.
+Not to mention, a stronger sales culture salespeople are eager to be a part of.

 “I need to prioritize my wellbeing.”